10 Iceland Hidden Gems - A local's guide to off-the-beaten-path adventure in Iceland

 Örlygsstaðabardaginn is not the longest name in Icelandic but it is close to it.

-This is the location of the biggest Viking battles in Iceland, that took place on August 21st, 1238.
+This is the location of the biggest Viking battles in Iceland, which took place on August 21st, 1238.
 About 2,800 Vikings fought each other, making it one of the bloodiest battles in this young country’s history.
-If you love history, it is a must-try experience to uncover the Iceland off-the-beaten-path.
+If you love history, it is a must-try experience to uncover Iceland’s off-the-beaten-path.

 Arriving at the car park, you can find an information sign with the above explanation of the Viking battle.
 You can also see a steel plaque that has been added with good information on the battle.